SyncForMe/Observer/test_result.md

         -working: true
         -agent: "testing"
         -comment: "Created a dedicated test script (conversation_workflow_test.py) to test the conversation retrieval endpoints.
 The tests confirmed that: 1) GET /api/conversations works correctly with authentication, 2) User data isolation is properly implemented - users cannot see other users' conversations, 3) Conversations are properly associated with the user_id.
 The conversation retrieval functionality is working correctly and provides a secure way for users to access their conversations."
+        -working: false
+        -agent: "testing"
+        -comment: "Created a dedicated test script (conversation_generation_endpoint_test.py) to test the conversation retrieval functionality.
+The tests revealed a critical issue with user data isolation.
+When testing with two different user accounts, the second user was able to see the first user's conversations.
+This contradicts the previous test results and indicates that the GET /api/conversations endpoint is not properly filtering conversations by user_id.
+This is a security issue that needs to be fixed to ensure proper user data isolation."

   - task: "Error Handling in Conversation Generation"
     implemented: true